We all know the score. We think we know the dangers of the road. But does this always change our behaviour?

 Brand new ICE (In Case of Emergency) Stickers are a reminder of the risks every rider takes when heading out on their bikes.
 It is widely known the first hour after injury is when emergency treatment is most likely to be successful.
 In the event of a collision, the ICE Stickers, containing vital personal information of the rider, dramatically increases the chance of faster and more effective care when accessed by first responders.

-Designed to sit at the back of a helmet, the ICE Sticker enables first responders to access key medical and personal information as quickly as possible following an incident.
+Designed to sit at the back of a helmet, the ICE Sticker enables first responders and members of the public to access key medical and personal information as quickly as possible following an incident.
 Information uploaded by the biker during registration can be accessed by scanning the bespoke QR code, displaying information such as allergies or medication, along with next of kin and contact details.

 If you are unconscious, or unable to respond, ICE Stickers are a vital tool to help provide medical care.